fearnworks/GraphCap/doc/core/concepts/perspectives.rst

 Usage
 =====

-Perspectives are implemented as nodes in the GraphCap DAG (Directed Acyclic Graph) workflow.
+Perspectives are implemented as nodes in the graphcap DAG (Directed Acyclic Graph) workflow.
 They process images and produce structured outputs that can be further used for dataset creation or analysis.

 Example Perspectives
 ====================